wsick/minerva/docs/pipeline.md

 ## Pipe
 * Composed of tapins
-* A tapin is a function that takes assets, state, output as parameters
-* A tapin has a name to reference
 * A pipe has a set of methods to help configure the tapin workflow
     * `addTapin(name, tapin)`
     * `addTapinBefore(name, tapin, before)`